gravitational/teleport/docs/testplan.md

 ```
 - [ ] Verify that a user can re-play a session (session.end)

-Add the following resource to enable read access to the roles
+Add the following to enable read access to the roles

 ```
 - resources: